cs-joao-souza/XCode-Templates/README.md

 # XCode-Templates

 XCode-Templates is a set of class templates to use in XCode.
+Just install and access the templates when</br> you are creating a new file.

 # Available
 1. BDD</br>